Tagged: Scott Barnes

 runs, three triples, and three doubles.
 He has hit 14 RBI and scored 11 runs.
 Kipnis has crossed the plate in six

 straight games for the Aeros, scoring a total of seven runs.
-Wednesday also

 marked the end of the team reaching double hits in four-straight games with New